apache/airflow/CI.rst

 But you usually need to pass more variables amd complex setup if you want to connect to a database or enable some integrations.
 Therefore it is easiest to use `Breeze <BREEZE.rst>`_ for that.
-For example if you need to reproduce a MySQL environment with kerberos integration enabled for run 210056909, in python 3.8 environment you can run:
+For example if you need to reproduce a MySQL environment with kerberos integration enabled for run 210056909, in Python 3.8 environment you can run:

 .. code-block:: bash